M-Python13/M-Python13/README.md

 ## Hi there I'm M.👋

-- 🔭 I’m currently working on some random Python projects that you may see here and there now and again.
+- 🔭 I’m currently working on projects that you may see here and there now and again.
 - 💬 Ask me about anything that I will likely be able to answer.
 - 📫 How to reach me: [Discord: M.#1653](https://discord.com/users/756828461254836286)
 - ⚠️ Please read the little emoji by my profile picture to see if I'm available!